JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ### Arrows and Streamplots

-`arrows` and `streamplot` are plots that might be useful when we want to know the directions that a given variable will follow.
+`arrows2d`/`arrows3d` and `streamplot` are plots that might be useful when we want to know the directions that a given variable will follow.
 See a demonstration below^[we are using the `LinearAlgebra` module from Julia's standard library.]:

 ```